 And I think we would all agree that we all love some butter melting on top.

 Should I Add Sugar?

-There are lots of arguments for and against adding sugar to the recipe.
-But, here’s the thing–it’s your cornbread, so if you want to add some, go right ahead.
+There are lots of arguments for and against adding sugar to the recipe and making it a sweet cornbread recipe.
+But here’s the thing–it’s your cornbread, so if you want to add some, go right ahead.

 For this recipe, I didn’t add it to the ingredients, but it is optional.